-Children who are lesbian, gay, bi, or trans (LGBT)
+Children who are lesbian, gay, bisexual, or gender questioning (LGBT)

 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 However, children who are LGBT can be targeted by other children.
 In some cases, a child who is perceived by other children to be LGBT (whether they areor not) can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-Our staff will therefore endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns whenever needed.